PhamMinhHaiAu-12035071/eiga-movie-app/lib/features/onboarding/README.md

   - `OnboardingInfo`: Represents each slide with image path, title, and description

 - **Repository Interfaces**:
-  - `IOnboardingRepository`: Defines methods to check and save onboarding completion status
+  - `OnboardingRepository`: Defines methods to check and save onboarding completion status

 ### Infrastructure Layer

 - **Repository Implementation**:
-  - `OnboardingRepository`: Implements the onboarding repository interface using SharedPreferences for persistence
+  - `OnboardingRepositoryImpl`: Implements the onboarding repository interface using SharedPreferences for persistence

 ### Application Layer